- Travel and Places»

 The Delights of Historic Dahlonega, Georgia

 Dahlonega, Georgia is a quaint town nestled in the mountains of North Georgia.
-The name itself came from the Cherokee word “ ta lo ne ga” which means "gold".
+The name itself came from the Cherokee word “ ta lo ne ga” which means "gold."
 Dahlonega, Georgia was the site of the first gold rush in the United States.
-Situated approximately 70 miles north of Atlanta, the town of Dahlonega is about as far away from city life as one can get, while still remaining a town.
-The historic public square is full of treats and treasures for travelers wishing to add a bit of history, shopping and good food to their vacation experience.
-My husband and I stopped here on a vacation from our home in Connecticut and were pleasantly surprised by this gem of a Georgia town.
+Situated approximately 70 miles north of Atlanta, the town of Dahlonega is about as far away from city life as one can get, while remaining a town.
+The historic public square is full of treats and treasures for travelers wishing to add a bit of history, shopping, and good food to their vacation experience.
+My husband and I stopped here on vacation from our home in Connecticut and were pleasantly surprised by this gem of a Georgia town.

 A stop at the Visitor’s Center upon entering the town is highly recommended as there are many brochures available for visitors.
-These include information about area wineries, stores and restaurants.
-Many of the restaurants have paper menus available at the Visitor’s Center so future customers can see what type of food each establishment has to offer prior to arriving.
+These include information about area wineries, stores, and restaurants.
+Many of the restaurants have paper menus available at the Visitor’s Center so future customers can see what type of food each establishment has to offer before arriving.
 Two restaurants, The Back Porch Oyster Bar, and The Front Porch Restaurant have actual porches diners can sit on while they eat.
 This town begs visitors to do just that as it’s a treat to sit outside in the warmer weather enjoying good food and watching the world go by.
 A word of warning though…the people who work behind the desk of the Visitor’s Center are so friendly and enthusiastic about their beloved Dahlonega that before you know it, they may be trying to sell you on all the virtues of this town to lure you into becoming a permanent resident!